 Faculty Invited to Register Courses for Service-Learning Credit

 The Office of Service-Learning and Civic Engagement invites faculty to register their summer and fall 2015 courses for service-learning credit.
 Service-learning presents students an opportunity to learn with work that enhances the common good.
 Faculty who are taking students off campus for experiential or service-based components are encouraged strongly to register their courses.
-The benefits for interested faculty include:

 The steps to designate courses for service-learning are the following: